-Other direct costs of revenue increased by \$4,376 to \$5,125 in the three months ended December 31, 2021, and was 1.4% as a percentage of total net revenue compared to \$749, or 0.8% of total net revenue, for the three months ended December 31, 2020.
+Other direct costs of revenue increased by \$8,341 to \$9,090 in the three months ended December 31, 2021, and was 4.2% as a percentage of total net revenue compared to \$749, or 0.8% of total net revenue, for the three months ended December 31, 2020.

-Other direct costs of revenue increased by \$9,525 to \$11,496 in the nine months ended December 31, 2021, and was 1.3% as a percentage of total net revenue compared to \$1,971, or 0.9% of total net revenue, for the nine months ended December 31, 2020.
+Other direct costs of revenue increased by \$19,414 to \$21,385 in the nine months ended December 31, 2021, and was 3.8% as a percentage of total net revenue compared to \$1,971, or 0.9% of total net revenue, for the nine months ended December 31, 2020.

-The increase in other direct costs of revenue in both the three and nine months ended December 31, 2021, compared to the prior year comparative periods, was primarily driven by our recent acquisitions and continued On-Device Media segment growth.
-The increase in other direct costs of revenue as a percentage of total net revenue was primarily due to higher hosting expenses to support revenue growth.
+The increase in other direct costs of revenue during both the three and nine months ended December 31, 2021, compared to the prior year comparative periods, was primarily driven by an increase in hosting costs associated with our recent acquisitions and continued On Device Media segment growth.
+The increase in other direct costs of revenue as a percentage of total net revenue was primarily due to higher hosting expenses growth, as well as reporting certain revenue net of license fees and revenue share.